-DVP 600: Foundations of Development/ Boot Camp (1 credit)
+- DVP 600: Foundations of Development/ Boot Camp

-DVP 640: Methods in Development Practice (3 credits)
+- DVP 640: Methods in Development Practice

+- DVP 641: The Global Classroom

-DVP 642A: Cross-cohort professional development seminar (1 credit)
+- DVP 642A: Cross-cohort professional development seminar

-DVP 694A: Summer Field Practicum (2-6 credits, variable)
+- DVP 694A: Summer Field Practicum

-DVP 909: MDP Culmination Project (3 credits)
+- DVP 909: MDP Culmination Project

 Along with integrative course work and courses in the Core curriculum, students may take further elective courses in their chosen areas of specialization.
-Students may consult the list of courses in the Appendix below and/or discuss other course options with the MDP Director.
+Students may consult this suggested list of electives or discuss other course options with their advisors.
 Note that not all courses will be offered every semester, and that some courses may have pre-requisites.